bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 used them for staging, the initial use case, then you shouldn't face any issues.
 Make sure that the :code:`Default` configuration is correct for each of your staging environments.
-If you have used it for multi-tenancy, then you need to manually migrate each tenant to either its own Axon Ivy Engine or its own Axon Ivy Application.
+If you have used it for multi-tenancy, then you need to manually migrate each tenant to either its own
+|ivy-engine| or its own Axon Ivy Application.
 Read more about this topic in :ref:`multi-tenancy`.

 It has been possible to set the environment on application, session, and case level.
 All of these APIs and configurations have been removed completely.
 Using Environments, you have been able to define